DNA Q&A: All About Ethnicity Estimates

 A: This is a question I get asked often.
 Implied within it is a statement: Ethnicity results shouldn’t change.
 But is that true?

 It feels true because of the things we know about DNA and inheritance.
 After all, your DNA itself hasn’t changed from one update to the next.
-You aren’t suddenly more Italian than you were yesterday (even if you did each too much eggplant parmesan last night).
+You aren’t suddenly more Italian than you were yesterday (even if you did each too much eggplant Parmesan last night).
+Last year, they said you were 25% Swedish.
+But now they’re saying you’re only 15% Swedish—with a splash of Danish thrown in.
+What’s going on?

 Why?
 Because that means our testing companies have gathered more data and refined their algorithms so they are better at calculating your ethnicity than they were before.
 Remember, these numbers are estimates—not hard facts.
 And those estimates change when new information enters the system.